Claim your OLEV Electric Vehicle Home Charge Scheme (EVHCS) grant

 How do you qualify for the OLEV electric vehicle home charging scheme?

-- The grant is accessible to anyone who buys an OLEV approved low emission vehicle
+- A home charging point grant is accessible to anyone who buys an OLEV approved low emission vehicle

 - Your home needs to have off-street parking